 Offices and points of service that are subject to the Official Languages Regulations must actively provide their services in both official languages and inform the public of this by means of appropriate signage, a notice or other information.
 Communications with the public must occur through media that will reach members of the targeted linguistic clientele in an effective and efficient manner.
 The legislative amendments of 2023 specified that these duties apply to all forms of communication, publication and services provided, whether they are oral, written, electronic, virtual or other.

 Every 10 years, the federal government reviews the application of the Official Languages Regulations to determine which offices must provide services in both official languages to meet the criterion of significant demand.
 The review is based on official languages data from the census and on the volume of services provided to the public.
-An Official Languages Regulations review is currently underway and is expected to conclude in 2024.
-This review also is taking into account the regulatory changes that were made in 2019 to provide a greater range of bilingual services to the Canadian public.10
+An Official Languages Regulations review is currently underway and is expected to conclude in 2027.10 This review is also taking into account the regulatory changes that were made in 2019 to provide a greater range of bilingual services to the Canadian public.11

-Between 2019 and 2024, federal institutions are to take the following four steps and comply with the Directive on the Implementation of the Official Languages (Communication with and Services to the Public) Regulations:11
+Federal institutions are to take the following steps and comply with the Directive on the Implementation of the Official Languages (Communication with and Services to the Public) Regulations:12

 Services provided to the public by videoconference are covered by the new Official Languages Regulations, a principle strengthened by the 2023 amendments to the OLA.
-As is the case for the newly amended OLA, the federal government will have to review these regulations and their administration and operation every 10 years and report to Parliament on the matter.16 According to Treasury Board of Canada Secretariat (TBS) estimates, more than 700 federal offices will likely be newly designated as bilingual because of these regulatory amendments.17
+As is the case for the recently amended OLA, the federal government will have to review these regulations and their administration and operation every 10 years and report to Parliament on the matter.17 According to Treasury Board of Canada Secretariat (TBS) estimates, some 700 federal offices will likely be newly designated as bilingual because of these regulatory amendments.18

 Figure 1 – Bilingual Regions of Canada for Language-of-Work Purposes, 1977 to Present

-Sources: Map prepared by the Library of Parliament in 2023 using data from University of Toronto, 1971 Census: Geospatial data and maps; and Government of Canada, List of Bilingual Regions of Canada for Language‑of‑Work Purposes.
-Software used: Esri, ArcGIS Pro, version 3.1.2.
-Includes information covered by the Open Government Licence – Canada and the Statistics Canada Open Licence.
+Sources: Map prepared by the Library of Parliament, 2023, using data obtained from University of Toronto Libraries, 1971 Census: Geospatial data and maps; and Government of Canada, List of Bilingual Regions of Canada for Language-of-Work Purposes.
+The following software was used: Esri, ArcGIS Pro, version 3.1.2.
+Contains information licensed under Open Government Licence – Canada and Statistics Canada Open Licence.

 Federal institutions must foster an environment that is conducive to the use of both English and French as languages of work in regions that are designated as bilingual.
 This means that senior management must communicate effectively with employees in both official languages and must provide leadership in creating a bilingual work environment.
 The legislative amendments of 2023 clarified the responsibilities of managers and supervisors in this regard.